dakna/lttc-app/notes.md

 enter transaction with description, plus and minus so admin can put in money

 next: add bottom sheet dialog
-waiver signed boolean for member
+OK waiver signed boolean for member

-assign scanned card to member. needs a selection dialog if add member or assign member, just like admin
+assign scanned card to member. needs a selection dialog if add member or assign member, just like admin. that means it available for all members without scan of an admin card

-isActive field never used, should restrict checkin list member
+OK isActive field never used, should restrict checkin list member

 OK in checkin only active members, in admin list all members

+balance field in edit member settings. could trigger a dialog if you want to add a transaction for the difference new/old balance... waiver field for members also in edit dialog